Local Development Tips and Tricks

-A local Entando 6.2 quickstart installation (e.g. what you'll get if you follow the Getting Started guide) uses a set of local domain names to enable accessing Entando services.
-Your IP address will vary but they will look something like this:
+A local Entando 6.3 quickstart installation (e.g. what you'll get if you follow the Getting Started guide) may use a set of local domain names to enable accessing Entando services.
+Your IP address will vary but may look something like this:

 quickstart-entando.192.168.99.1.nip.io quickstart-kc-entando.192.168.99.1.nip.io quickstart-eci-entando.192.168.99.1.nip.io

 The base domain configured via the ENTANDO_DEFAULT_ROUTING_SUFFIX (e.g. in your entando.yaml) is based on a fixed IP address and that address is configured during the initial installation.
 That setting is used to generate ingress routes to map incoming URLs to individual services.
 In production environments there's generally a dedicated network layer to manage IPs/routing (both on premise and cloud) but those options are often not readily available in a local setup.
 Here are a couple common issues that can prevent Entando from starting in a local environment:

 .nip.io isn't allowed

 - This could be because of firewall settings or corporate security policies.
 The simplest workaround is to manually edit your /etc/hosts file and map the necessary domains to the IP of your local virtual machine.

 - If you add microservices to your installation, you may need to add additional mappings for the new ingresses.